Our Favourite Anchorages of

 #3 - Radical Bay

-On a still sunny dry-season day the water will be so clear you can see your anchor 25m away on the seabed while around your mast will hover the bay's resident sea-eagle, hoping you'll throw her a morsel or two.
-Beneath the boat a giant groper will glide, occasionally positioning itself perfectly as to set off your depth alarm.
+On a still sunny dry-season day, the water will be so clear you can see your anchor 25m away on the seabed while around your mast will hover the bay’s resident sea-eagle, hoping you’ll throw her a morsel or two.
+Beneath the boat, a giant groper will glide, occasionally positioning itself perfectly to set off your depth alarm.
 Radical Bay is a great place to visit for the day.
-Often the trade wind induced swell will wrap around the point making this a day anchorage only.
+Often the trade wind-induced swell will wrap around the point making this a day anchorage only.
 Anchor where indicated in 3-5m of water, allowing for enough swing room when the NE afternoon sea-breezes come in and strengthen.

 Radical Bay anchorage on Magnetic Island